Why RV Solar Systems Should Be Designed Around Real Camping Habits, Not Just Battery Capacity

 Every customer we talk with has a slightly different rhythm.
 Some like to stay put for ten days at a time and work remotely.
 Others bounce between trailheads and only need lights and a fan overnight.
 A few run a full residential fridge plus an induction cooktop because that’s how they like to cook.
 Those patterns dictate panel placement, charge controller sizing, and even how the batteries are configured far more than any single capacity number.

 We’ve learned to start every conversation by asking how the rig is actually lived in rather than what the battery label says.
 That single shift changes the whole design.
-A system built around real habits ends up smaller, simpler, and more reliable than one built around the biggest battery that will physically fit.
+A system built around real habits is usually a better fit than one built around the biggest battery that will physically fit.

-Off-the-shelf kits are tempting because they promise a certain number of amp-hours and look complete.
-The trouble is they’re built for an average that rarely matches any one person’s schedule.
-We see the results when folks bring those setups back in: panels that never see full sun because of roof obstacles, controllers that can’t handle the actual daily load, and batteries that cycle harder than they should.
-We install systems we’d want ourselves, which means we sweat the details on panel angle, wire routing, and how the rig sits when it’s leveled for a long stay.
-Those small choices add up to steady power instead of constant worry about the remaining percentage.
+Amp-hour labels are tempting because they look complete.
+The trouble is they describe storage, not the camping week you actually live.
+We see the results when a bank was chosen first and everything else was asked to catch up: panels that never see full sun because of roof obstacles, controllers that can’t keep up with the real daily load, and batteries that cycle harder than they should.
+We install systems we’d want ourselves, which means we sweat the details on panel placement, wire routing, and how the rig sits when it’s leveled for a long stay.

 Honest expectations in real conditions

 Nevada sun is strong, but it’s not constant.
-Dust, smoke from wildfires, and the angle of the panels in winter all reduce output.
+Dust, smoke from wildfires, and winter sun angle all reduce output.
 A design that only looks at battery capacity tends to ignore those variables.
-When we size a system, we factor in the actual hours of usable light, the efficiency losses that happen in real wiring runs, and the fact that most people don’t want to babysit their power every hour of the day.
+When we size a system, we factor in usable light, losses in real wiring runs, and the fact that most people don’t want to babysit their power every hour of the day.
 The goal is a setup that quietly does its job so the trip can stay the focus.

 Custom beats capacity every time